 Hubble cannot take images of Earth as it is orbiting too fast for the camera’s exposure time.

 Hubble’s images that are sent back are in black and white.
-The colour images are made by combining two or more black and white exposures through coloured filters.
+The color images are made by combining two or more black and white exposures through coloured filters.

 Hubble can help determine the atmosphere and makeup of exoplanets, which are planets outside our solar system.
 This can help address whether distant planets may be able to support life.